 Thank you for contacting our office to ask about personal bankruptcy.
-The following are some answers to many of the questions people have about the process of bankruptcy.
-Bankruptcy is complex and the answers contained in this guide are no substitute for an in depth interview with a lawyer.
-If after reading these materials you feel as if bankruptcy might be helpful to you please review the worksheets at the end of this guide and call our office to set up an initial consultation.
+The following are answers to many of the initial questions people have about the process of bankruptcy.
+Bankruptcy is complex.
+The answers contained in this guide are not a substitute for an in depth interview with a lawyer.
+If after reading these materials you feel as if bankruptcy might be helpful to you, please complete the worksheets at the end of this guide and call for an initial consultation.